 The programme runs at ISIS every two years for 5 days and takes around 25 students.
 Materials are always available from https://e-learning.pan-training.eu/.

-The next ISIS Muon Spectroscopy Training School will be run 19th - 23rd March 2018.
+The most recent ISIS Muon Spectroscopy Training School was run 19th - 23rd March 2018.

 Muons are a valuable and versatile probe of condensed matter.
 The µSR (muon spin rotation / relaxation / resonance) spectroscopic techniques are used to investigate magnetic, superconducting, semiconducting, molecular, ionic and metallic systems.